voteflux/flux/CONSTITUTION.QLD.md

 ## Internal Voting System

-Flux QLD will use an internal voting system to
+Flux QLD will use an internal voting system to:

-* Facilitate all Queensland electors participating in the democratic process.
+* Facilitate all Queensland electors to participate in the democratic process.
 Once a Flux QLD candidate is elected;
 * Facilitate members participating in the democratic process.
 * Facilitate minor parties and independents' productive participation without winning a seat.